jayfoleyiv/Fresnel/TRAIN_AND_TEST_GENERATOR/README.md

 - Can be used to create both test and training data sets

 - To compile, type

 `g++ -o Train.exe Train.c -O3`

-- To run and save output to a textfile called `Test.txt`, type:
+- To run and save output to a textfile called "Test.txt", type:

 `./Train.exe input.txt > Test.txt &`